danba340/shoecommerce-oneentry/README.md

-# An Next.js online store using oneentry CMS and Aceternity UI
+# An Next.js online store using OneEntry CMS and Aceternity UI

 ![screenshot](preview.png "Preview")